The art of BRUT ZEN

 I never thought I could learn anything but fear and hate from Brut's aggressiveness with dogs, but somehow I have.
 This anxious, neurotic Mommy has had to learn to be calm.
 CALM.
 What the hell is that??
 You mean I have to be calm in order to handle dog fights that are scary and make me want to beat Brut over the head to make him stop because my fear just fuels his fire?
 You've got to kidding me.
 But that is just what I'm talking about.
 Blaze has started her heat, three males in house, all ready to claim her, hormones are kicking, tension are rising and this meek fearful Mom is suppose to remain relaxed and handle an outbreak without any fear?

 I will NEVER get accustomed to dog fights.
 How people can get off on them is beyond my scope.
-It is even worse with dogs you love to watch them fight, but it happens.
+It is even worse with dogs you love and see them fight, but it happens.
 They are rare now, but with Blaze's cycle starting, the chances are a little greater.
 It is a terrifying experience every time and you never really seem prepared for it even when you know it is about to happen but you're not quick enough to stop it.
 The fear that electrifies in your gut instantly makes you want to react out of that fear.
 In that moment nothing seems rational as the teeth fly.

 None of the dogs have had more than a bloody scratch on them from a fight.
 From my observation they never mean to kill, just to fight.
 They never go for the throat, just the face.
 Like a street fight, only with teeth.
 Brut is usually at the center with another dog, but all of the dogs have had a riff or two between them at some point.